jonathanirvings/apio-2021/height/statement/index.md

 ```

 This means the maximum height of all buildings must be exactly $10$.
-Since every building is now part of a restriction that is less than $10$, it is now impossible to satisfy the restriction.
+Since every building was part of some restrictions where the maximum height is less than $10$, it is now impossible to satisfy the restrictions.
 Therefore, the procedure `add_restriction` should return $0$.

 Consider another possible call: